mishbah/Diving-into-ES2015/README.md

 ```

 ## Moving on
 We've come a long way already!
-Let's move on and learn all about parameters!
+Let's move on and learn all about variables
+and scoping.